 Indeed, the doctrine of “surgical strikes” has been part of the armoury at least since 2007.
 The army has often deployed it, too, but without much fanfare.
 By setting up a carnival around the latest such operation, the government has only exposed itself to doubts.
-But by setting up a carnival around the latest such operation, the government has only exposed itself to doubts.

 Pakistan, meanwhile, played its cards well.
 Understandably, it denied that the “surgical strikes” ever happened.
 To prove its point, the Pakistani army organised a guided tour for Pakistani and international media of the areas that Indian soldiers are said to have raided.
 It received a shot in the arm when the United Nations Military Observer Group in India and Pakistan said that it had not directly observed any such incident.